Close Menu

 In response, Walmart claims to save American consumers billions of dollars, thus raising the standard of living wherever they open a store.
 Walmart also points out that since Sam Walton died (1992) charitable donations are now about $1 billion annually.

-Question for students (and subscribers): Is Walmart good for the US or bad?
-Please tell us your opinions, and why you think so in the comments section below this article.
+Question for students (and subscribers) to ponder: Is Walmart good for the US or bad?
+What are your opinions, and why do you think so?

 If you liked this article and would like to receive notification of new articles, please feel welcome to subscribe to History and Headlines by liking us on Facebook and becoming one of our patrons!